open-sdg/open-sdg/docs/data-sources.md

 Your data repository can contain SDMX files, either of the SDMX-ML or the SDMX-JSON format.
 Alternatively, your data repository can "point" to a remote SDMX API endpoint.
 Examples can be found in the [sdg-build documentation](https://github.com/open-sdg/sdg-build/tree/master/docs/examples).

-An SDMX DSD can also be used a source of translations for platforms - whether multilingual or monolingual.
+An SDMX DSD can also be used as a source of translations for platforms - whether multilingual or monolingual.

 [Click here for a full tutorial for integrating SDMX data.](tutorials/data-source-sdmx.md)